The 10K sits in a sweet spot that few other race distances can match.

 #7: Increase Your Training Volume

-If you are already running relatively high mileage or are an injury-prone runner, it’s probably ill-advised to run more mileage.
-Instead, you could consider increasing your overall training volume by adding low-impact cross training activities like deep water running, cycling, rowing, swimming, and the elliptical machine.
+Instead, you could consider increasing your overall training volume by adding low-impact cross-training activities such as deep-water running, cycling, rowing, swimming, and the elliptical machine.

-These activities reduce the stress and strain on your bones, joints, and connective tissues while still giving you a cardiovascular workout and encouraging circulation to recover from runs.
+These activities reduce stress and strain on your bones, joints, and connective tissues while still providing a cardiovascular workout and promoting circulation to help you recover from runs.

-Cross-training also subjects your muscles to different motions than the same repetitive running stride, so incorporating cross-training is a good way to correct muscle imbalances caused by running and develop yourself as a well-rounded athlete.
+Cross-training also exposes your muscles to different motions than the repetitive running stride, so it’s a good way to correct muscle imbalances caused by running and develop yourself as a well-rounded athlete.

 #8: Increase Your Lactate Threshold

-Threshold workouts are designed to increase your lactate threshold or the point at which your body is no longer able to clear lactate from the muscles as quickly as it is being produced.
+Threshold workouts are designed to increase your lactate threshold, the point at which your body can no longer clear lactate from your muscles as quickly as it is produced.

 Threshold workouts involve any work done at threshold effort.
-For example, you might warm-up and then run 4 x 5 minutes at threshold pace with 2 minutes of recovery pace in between each interval.
+For example, you might warm up, then run 4 x 5 minutes at threshold pace with 2 minutes of recovery at a pace between intervals, then cool down.

 #9: Run Long Hills